paigeboyd/Final-Year/Major-Project.md

 I want to change this.
 My goal is to create an app which is fun and engaging for children, to encourage them to begin learning BSL in the hopes of carrying it on into later life.

-APP will cover the foundations of British Sign Language, and is aimed towards hearing-abled children.
+App will cover the foundations of British Sign Language, and is aimed towards hearing-abled children.
 The app would introduce the users to sign language through 'lessons'; each lesson covering a different topic.
 This structure prevents learning BSL from feeling overwhelming and learning happens in small stages.

 Users would begin by create a username and password to access their account.
 Their account will allow them to see the progress they have made and how many lessons they have completed.